-Dr. Sergio H. Ruiz is the Director of the Glenn Korff School of Music and Professor of Music at the University of Nebraska-Lincoln.
+Dr. Sergio H. Ruiz is a Professor of Music in piano at the University of Nebraska-Lincoln.

 He holds degrees from Santa Clara University (BA), Cleveland Institute of Music (MM), and Rice University (DMA).
 He has previously served at Georgia College & State University, Sam Houston State University, and Sul Ross State University.